R68 (New York City Subway car): Initial problems

-Replacement and equipment tests
+Equipment tests

-The R68s are scheduled to remain in service until at least 2025–2030.
 In 2010, the MTA proposed mid-life technological upgrades for the R68s, including LED destination signs and automated announcements.
+These upgrades were not implemented.

+In the 2010s, several cars which ran on the G received interior upgrades.
 LED lights were tested on cars 2860–2867.
 LED lights, door chimes (similar to those on the R142, R142A, and R179), and PA systems were tested on 2892–2895.
 Public Address and Intercom, LED displays, LCD displays, and CCTV, as well as Train Operator displays, were tested on cars 2844 and 2846.
 Display screens were tested on cars 2804–2807.
 LED lights and surveillance cameras were tested on 2792–2795.
+Each program gave out the date and time, but none of the displays indicated the next stops along the routes.
+All upgrades were later removed, and no further upgrades were implemented until early 2021, when car 2860 received a newer LED signage and CCTV system from Suzhou Huaqi Intelligent Technology.
+The entire consist was pulled from service on April 22, 2021, due to concerns over Suzhou Huaqi's ties to the Chinese government.
+It is unlikely that further technological improvements will be implemented in the near future.

-Each program gave out the date and time, and all retrofitted cars ran on the G. However, none of the displays indicated the next stops along the routes.
-All the upgrades were later removed, and it is unlikely that further technological improvements will be implemented in the near future.
+Replacement

-In 2021, car 2860 received a newer LED signage and CCTV system from Suzhou Huaqi Intelligent Technology, but the entire consist was pulled from service on April 22, 2021, due to concerns over Suzhou Huaqi's ties to the Chinese government.
+The R68s are scheduled to remain in service until at least 2025–2030.

-In 2022, cars 2814-2815 received brighter LED interior lighting.
+In June 2023, the MTA released a document advertising an RFP for the R262 and R268 models, the latter of which is likely to replace the R68 and R68A.
+In September 2024, the MTA further indicated that a handful of R68 and R68A cars would be retired by R211 cars.
+The MTA also wanted to replace the rest of the R68 and R68A fleet with 355 new 60 ft cars, thereby retiring the last remaining 75 ft cars in the New York City Subway system's revenue fleet.
+Upon the announcement of the second R211 option order in December 2024, it was confirmed that some R68s would be replaced by the second option order.